syncfusion-content/blazor-docs/blazor/listview/data-binding.md

 | SortBy | string | Specifies sorting field, that is used to sort the listview data. |
 | HtmlAttributes | string | Specifies list item html attributes field. |

-> When complex data bind to ListView, you should map the ListViewFieldSettings properly.
+N> When complex data bind to ListView, you should map the ListViewFieldSettings properly.
 Otherwise, the ListView properties remains as undefined or null.

 ## Bind to local data